Somalia

 pediatric consultations

-cases of malnutrition treated
+malnutrition cases treated

 Reproductive health consultations

-assisted deliveries
+Deliveries assisted

 Emergency Response